RWANDA: Article 6 Readiness & Carbon Market Internship Program (GGGI)

 What Is Article 6?

-Article 6 enables countries to trade verified emission reductions, known as Internationally Transferred Mitigation Outcomes (ITMOs), to meet climate targets more efficiently.
+Article 6 allows countries to trade verified emission reductions, known as Internationally Transferred Mitigation Outcomes (ITMOs), to meet climate targets efficiently.

 Rwanda’s Role

-Through the Article 6 Readiness Facility, GGGI is working closely with the Government of Rwanda to:
+Through this facility, GGGI collaborates with the Government of Rwanda to:

 • Operationalize Rwanda’s Carbon Market Framework